 If you're facing DUI charges, you're probably wondering exactly what penalties you can expect if you're convicted or plead guilty.
-While only a DUI lawyer can provide you with personal advice, we can offer you general information on DUI sanctions in various states.
+While a DUI lawyer could provide you with personal advice, we can offer you general information on DUI sanctions in various states.

 What is vehicle impoundment?

 "Impoundment" refers to the seizure and holding of property in legal custody - in this case, your car.
 So, if your vehicle is impounded, it will be taken by the state and kept in state custody until the period of impoundment expires and you redeem your car.

 Depending on where you live, your car can be impounded for a variety of reasons, including driving with expired tags, driving without a license (or with a suspended or revoked license), or for driving under the influence of alcohol or drugs (DUI).